peterse/qubit-assignment-time-reversal/README.md

-# Assigning qubits with time-reversibility
+# Assigning qubits using time reversal

 This repository contains code to support the manuscript,